hyperledger/besu-docs/docs/how-to/connect/static-nodes.md

     example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

-    To find peers, configure one or more [bootnodes](Bootnodes.md).
-To configure a specific set of peer connections, use static nodes, as described below.
+    To find peers, configure one or more [bootnodes](../../private-networks/how-to/connect/bootnodes.md).
+    To configure a specific set of peer connections, use static nodes.

 ## Configure static nodes